gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "They have my *daughter*!
 We *have* to go after them!"
 Mama Roo shouted.
-Maddy hadn't imagined that her mother could look so fierce, but in that moment she looked like she could frighten an entire pride of lions.
+Maddy had never imagined that her mother could be so fierce, but in that moment she looked like she could frighten a tiger.

 The mayor shook her head.
 "I'm sorry, Cedilia, you know I am.